Ginny & Georgia: Development

 On August 13, 2019, it was announced that Netflix had given the production a series order for a first season consisting of ten episodes.
 The series comes from creator Sarah Lampert and showrunner Debra J. Fisher.
 Other executive producers include Anya Adams, Jeff Tahler, Jenny Daly, Holly Hines, and Dan March.
 Adams also directed the first two episodes of the series.
 Lampert penned the script while working at Madica Productions as the manager of development.
 The script was then sent to Critical Content and shared with Dynamic Television before touching down at Netflix.
 On April 19, 2021, Netflix renewed the series for a second season.
+On May 17, 2023, Netflix renewed the series for its third and fourth seasons with Sarah Glinski joining as the new showrunner, replacing Fisher.

 Casting

 Alongside the initial series announcement, it was reported that Brianne Howey, Antonia Gentry, Diesel La Torraca, Jennifer Robertson, Felix Mallard, Sara Waisglass, Scott Porter, and Raymond Ablack were cast as series regulars.
 On January 20, 2021, it was announced that Mason Temple was cast in a recurring role.
 In order to prepare for their roles, Robertson, Mallard and Waisglass learned American Sign Language.
 On January 28, 2022, it was reported that Aaron Ashmore was joining the cast in a recurring role for the second season.

+On September 13, 2024, Ty Doran and Noah Lamanna were cast in recurring capacities for the third season.
+On November 5, 2025, Ali Skovbye, Kataem O'Connor, and Sunny Mabrey joined the cast in recurring roles for the fourth season.

 Filming

-Principal photography for the series began on August 14, 2019, and ended on December 10, 2019.
+Principal photography for the series began on August 14, 2019, and ended on December 13, 2019.
 Filming took place in Toronto and Cobourg, Ontario, Canada.
-Filming for the second season began on November 29, 2021, and concluded on April 23, 2022.
+Filming for the second season began on November 29, 2021, and concluded on April 27, 2022.
+Filming for the third season began on April 29, 2024.
+On September 13, 2024, it was reported that filming for the third season had concluded.
+Filming for the fourth season began on October 7, 2025.

 Release

 Ginny & Georgia premiered on February 24, 2021.
 The second season was released on January 5, 2023.
+The third season premiered on June 5, 2025.